C.F. Martin used many bridge designs on his guitars. Here we

 until about 1919 with a notched drop in saddle:

-portion of the drop in saddle which fits into the bridge, while the a
+the drop in saddle which fits into the bridge, while the a short

 It is also clear from these photos that the saddle is parallel to the